Asian & Middle Eastern Studies .

 Educational Background & Specialties

-- PhD, MA: East Asian Languages and Civilizations, University of Chicago, 2004.
+- PhD: East Asian Languages and Civilizations, University of Chicago, 2004.

 - BA: Asian Studies/Chinese, University of Texas, Austin, 1993.